 Company Litigation

-Samuel is regularly instructed in unfair prejudice petitions, and accepts instructions in discrete company applications, including applications to restore companies to the register and rectification of the register
+Samuel is also regularly instructed to advise on unfair prejudice petitions, and accepts instructions in discrete company applications, such as applications to restore companies to the register, and for rectification of the register.

 Litigation & Arbitration

-NHS East Sussex CCG v SinoCare Group Limited, a claim for £7.5m arising under a parent company guarantee, which the Hong Kong parent entity denied having agreed to (led by Hugh Sims QC)
+NHS East Sussex CCG v SinoCare Group Limited, a claim for £7.5m arising under a parent company guarantee, which the company’s Hong Kong parent entity denied (led by Hugh Sims QC)

 Memberships & Publications